-Consider if an SBA 7(a) loan is the best financing tool for your business purpose.
+Considering if a 7(a) loan is the best financing tool for your small business?
 If your expense falls under the allowable use cases, then there’s a good chance it is—however, if time is of the essence, another loan may serve you better.

 Do your research to determine exactly how much financing you’ll need and how much you can reasonably afford.
 The SBA will expect numbers like these in your business plan.

-Try our handy-dandy SBA Loan Calculator.
-It’ll help you calculate your monthly payments based on predicted loan amounts and terms.
-We’ll even show you your monthly payments broken down.
-However, keep in mind that you’ll have other fees associated with your SBA loan—like the fees we mentioned in the SBA 7(a) loan fees section.
+Try our handy-dandy SBA Loan Calculator to estimate your monthly payments based on predicted loan amounts and terms.
+We’ll even show you your payments broken down.
+Keep in mind that you’ll have other fees associated with your loan program—like the ones we mentioned in the SBA 7(a) loan fees section.
 These fees are variable, so we don’t include them in this calculator.

 You’ll need documentation to back up any of your financial claims.
 Organize your financial statements, update your cash flow projections, and complete all of your SBA application forms.